cloudscale-ch/terraform-ansible-demo/README.md

     # Call the API with curl
     curl -H "$AUTH_HEADER" https://api.cloudscale.ch/v1/floating-ips

 You can now access your HA webserver at http://<floating_ip>/.
+You can now shut down the currently active webserver and see how the floating IP automatically switches over to the other webserver.

+    # Display your infrastructure with terraform to get the server IPs
+    ./terraform show

-    # Connect to your server keepalived01
+    # Connect to the currently active webserver
     ssh debian@<your-server-ip>

     # Turn the server off
-    poweroff
+    sudo poweroff

 If you now access your HA webserver again using the same floating IP you will see that it switched over to server keepalived00.